Bacteria and viruses can cause many common infections. But what are the differences between these two kinds of infectious organisms?

 Gastroenteritis and food poisoning can be caused by both viruses and bacteria.
 Regardless of the cause, many times your symptoms will go away in a day or two with good home care.

-However, symptoms that last longer than three days, cause bloody diarrhea, or lead to severe dehydration may indicate a more severe infection that requires prompt medical treatment.
+However, symptoms that last longer than 3 days, cause bloody diarrhea, or lead to severe dehydration may indicate a more severe infection that requires prompt medical treatment.

 Sometimes your doctor may be able to diagnose your condition based on your medical history and your symptoms.